 - Insider criminal activity: Unfortunately, one of the hardest realities for both small and large businesses is the stealing of data from within the organization.
 Security solutions safeguard your information from the inside and make sure only those who need to know can access your sensitive data.

 - Unsecured cloud storage: As cloud servers grow in popularity, so too are cloud storage security breaches on the rise.
-IBM reported that misconfigured cloud servers were responsible for almost 70 percent of all compromised records in 2017.
 Network security services ensure your cloud systems have the proper security in place to avoid data breaches.

 - Third-party app security: Not all programs are created with your company’s safety in mind.
 Many third-party apps don’t come with sufficient or updatable security measures.
 Cybersecurity weeds out these unsafe applications and puts the security solutions in place that many apps lack.